 The law states that only protestant heirs of Princess Sophia, granddaughter of James I, may succeed to the British throne.
 Neither Catholics, nor those who marry a Catholic, nor those born out of wedlock, may remain in the line of success.
-The rules of succession is governed by the Act of Union of 1800, as well as the Act of Settlement of 1701 and the Bill of Rights first established in 1689.
+The rules of succession are governed by the Act of Union of 1800, as well as the Act of Settlement of 1701, and the Bill of Rights first established in 1689.

 That, however, has recently changed due to the Succession to the Crown Act of 2013.
 Now the crown does not depend on gender.
 It also removed the disqualification arising from a marriage to a Roman Catholic.

 I originally started this blog just about the British monarchy, but that quickly led to members of the Romanian royal family, and that led to the Danish royal family, and so on and so on.
 Now I track several royal lines.

 Succession To the British Throne

 The British throne’s success is determined by descent, sex, legitimacy, and religion.
 Under common law, the Crown is inherited by a sovereign’s children or by a childless sovereign’s nearest collateral line.